sweetgiorni/AnyPortal/README.md

+# This Valheim mod is *dead*.
+It is no longer maintained and it has been deprecated in favor of [XPortal](https://github.com/SpikeHimself/XPortal).

 # AnyPortal

 A Valheim mod stub project using [Jötunn](https://github.com/Valheim-Modding/Jotunn) including build tools and a basic Unity project stub.
 There is no actual plugin content included, just a bare minimum plugin class.